 Strategies: “Contact kill” is a great way to get rid of spiders; grab your nearest newspaper, shoe, or other object you don’t mind getting guts on, and smash them on sight.
 If you’re nimble (or brave) enough, catching them in a jar to release outside also works.
 However, spraying your home with pesticide isn’t as effective, as the chemicals only get on spiders’ legs and are not ingested.

 A big issue with spider killing is that the species you’re taking on might be venomous.
-For all you know, you could be dealing with black widows or brown recluses.
+For all you know, you could be dealing with black widows or desert recluses.
 To be safe (both figuratively and literally), you may be better off calling in a professional at this point.

 Say Goodbye to Spiders with Professional Help